AmirElsayed117/AdventureWorks-Dashboard/README.md

-# 📈 AdventureWorks Sales Dashboard – Power BI Project
+AdventureWorks Sales Dashboard – Power BI Project

-Hi there! 👋
+Hi 👋
 This Power BI project analyzes sales data from the AdventureWorks dataset to uncover valuable business insights.

 ---

-## 🔍 What’s Inside?
+- What’s Inside?

 Using this dashboard, you can explore: